Majumdar Rajiv Lochan Das: Background

-Due to persistent joint raids by Arakanese and Portuguese pirates, Krishnananda's 8th descendant Rajiv Lochan relocated from Shailkupa to Dariapur, and later to Kadirpara after acquiring property there.
-He is consequently regarded as the founder of the Kadirpara Munshi family.
+Due to persistent raids by Arakanese and Portuguese pirates, Krishnananda's eighth descendant, Rajiv Lochan, relocated from Shailkupa to Dariapur and later to Kadirpara after acquiring property there.
+He is regarded as the founder of the Kadirpara Munshi family.

 Family

 Rajiv Lochan was married to Shivani Thakurani.
-The couple had three sons named Hariram, Ramram and Durgaram (later known as Munshi Balaram Das).
+The couple had three sons named Hariram, Ramram, and Durgaram (later known as Munshi Balaram Das).
 All three siblings were known for their intellect and formidable presence, qualities that drew the attention of Raja Sitaram Ray.
 According to both Satish Chandra Mitra and Jadunath Bhattacharya, Balaram and his elder brother Ramram once repelled a group of fearsome robbers with remarkable courage.
 Impressed by their bravery, Raja Sitaram Ray granted them the tax-exempt village of Bilpakuria.
 Subsequently, Ramram assumed the power of administration of the Bilpakuria taluq.
 On the other hand, the Raja eventually appointed Balaram as a Munshi in his court, and his descendants have since continued to bear the hereditary title of Munshi.
-Ramram and Balaram’s rise in status enabled him to accumulate substantial wealth in Kadirpara, eventually contributing to the formation of the Kadirpara Estate.
-The ancestors of Rajiv Lochan used to carry the titles Rai, Rai-Raiyan and sarkar.
+Ramram's and Balaram's rise in status enabled them to accumulate substantial wealth in Kadirpara, eventually contributing to the formation of the Kadirpara Estate.
+The ancestors of Rajiv Lochan used to carry the titles Rai, Rai-Raiyan, and sarkar.